How To Develop Perseverance To Achieve Greatness (In Your Career And Life)

 Your higher brain says, “But you really want more for your life, don’t you?
 Don’t you want to make more money?
 And don’t you want to have more fulfilling work?

 And don’t you want to help more people?
 And don’t you want to work on interesting projects?
 Let’s do that again because we know we’re going to get there.”

 And then your lower brain is fighting with it saying, “No, no, no, we don’t have to.
 We can just stay here.
 It’s safe.”

 Recognize that your lower and higher brain have different agendas and you got to get your higher brain to tell your lower brain to chill out.
 Okay?

-So our lower brain is there because say if we’re being chased with someone with a weapon, our lower brand is going to be like, “Get out of there.
+Our lower brain is there because say if we’re being chased by someone with a weapon, our lower brand is going to be like, “Get out of there.
 You’re not safe.”